QuarkChain/goquarkchain/tests/loadtest/README.md

 ```bash
 curl -X POST -H 'content-type: application/json' --data '{"jsonrpc": "2.0","method": "createTransactions","params": [{ "numTxPerShard": 10000,"xShardPercent": 0}],"id": 1}' http://127.0.0.1:38491
 ```
-NOTE: if xShardPercent > 0, make sure to mine at least one root block before send transactions, because the network should have at least one root block been mined before cross shard transaction can be handled, according to the default config.
+NOTE if xShardPercent > 0, make sure to mine at least one root block before send transactions, because the network should have at least one root block been mined before cross shard transaction can be handled, according to the default config.

 ## Monitoring